klingebj/regreg/doc/tutorial.rst

    from regreg.algorithms import FISTA from regreg.atoms import l1norm
-   from regreg.seminorm import seminorm from regreg.smooth import signal_approximator
+   from regreg.seminorm import seminorm from regreg.smooth import signal_approximator, smooth_function

-The l1norm class is used to represent the :math:`\ell_1` norm, and the signal_approximator class represents the loss function.
+The l1norm class is used to represent the :math:`\ell_1` norm, the signal_approximator class represents the loss function and smooth_function is a container class for combining smooth functions.
 FISTA is a first-order algorithm and seminorm is a class for combining different seminorm penalties.

 Next, let's generate an example signal,